5 Essential Active Listening Tips for Parents

 1. Listen with Intent

-When parents are talking with teens, they should remove as many distractions as possible.
+If your teen approaches you and wants to have a conversation, remove as many distractions as possible.
 Sometimes the best conversations happen while driving or doing an activity or chore together.
 But even then, when something is really important, parents can stop and focus on their teens with undivided attention.

 Parents always complain that kids are on their devices all the time, but parents are guilty of this, too.
 When parents silence their phones and set them aside, they demonstrate to their children that they are the most important thing in their world, and they want to hear whatever they have to say.